integer-net/Solr/doc/manual.md

 #### Delete all Solr Index Entries before Reindexing

-You should only deactivate this setting if yourecreate the index completely (i.e. during each night) but can't use a *Swap* core.
+You should only deactivate this setting if you recreate the index completely (i.e. during each night) but can't use a *Swap* core.
 If this setting is active the Solr index will be emptied completely at the start of every reindexing process before rebuilding it.

 #### Swap Cores after Full Reindex

-If you rebuild the Solr index regularily (i.e. nightly) we recommend to use the functionality to swap cores.
+If you rebuild the Solr index regularly (i.e. nightly) we recommend to use the functionality to swap cores.
 You need a second core for that.
 In this case, you should activate this setting and enter the name of the second core into the field *Name of Core to swap active Core with* below.